craftercms/docs/source/developers/extensions/resources/form-control-plugins.rst

 Building Form Engine Control Project Plugins
 ============================================

 In :ref:`form-engine-control`, we learned how to build form engine controls placed in the Studio war file.
-Crafter Studio also allows project plugins for form engine controls through the ``getPluginFile`` API found here :studio_swagger_url:`#/plugin/getPluginFile`
+Crafter Studio also allows plugins for form engine controls through the ``getPluginFile`` API found here :studio_swagger_url:`#/plugin/getPluginFile`

 ---------------------------------------
 The anatomy of a Control Project Plugin